-Allow time for each pupil or group of pupils to present what they have made to the class.
-A good way to do this is to set out a table that is large enough to display all of the models.
-If you are short of time, pair off the groups and have them present to each other.
+Allow time for each student or student group to present what they have made to the class.
+A good way to do this is to set out a table large enough to display all of the models.
+If time is short, pair off the groups and have them present to each other.